humdrumcomet/PyLuaSympy/README.md

 Installing via pip however should resolve any dependency issues and install any missing packages.

 ## Installation
-Installation is done by cloning this github repo and installing using
+Installation is done by cloning this github repo and installing using pip
 ```
 $ git clone https://github.com/humdrumcomet/pyluasympy
-$ cd lunatexPython
+$ cd pyluasympy
 $ pip install -U -e ./
 ```
 ## Basic Usage